Winter 2020-21 Visitors Guide

 What about uphill access?

-Will the free Summit Stage Bus run to A-Basin?
+Does the free Summit Stage Bus run to A-Basin?

 The Summit Stage "Swan Mountain Flyer" will service A-Basin daily at one-hour intervals from November 22, 2020 to mid-April 2021.
 Bus capacity is reduced to 50% (30 people) and you must wear a face covering.
 See the route map and check the schedule, here.